shamim2011/Task-1-Java-Console-Calculator./InterView Question.md

 boolean – represents true or false values
 ***5.How is Scanner used for input?***
 **Ans**
+Scanner scanner = new Scanner(System.in); creates a scanner to read input from the keyboard.
+Methods like nextInt() and nextLine() read different types of input.
+Always close the scanner with scanner.close(); when done.
 ***6.Explain the role of a loop.***
 **Ans**
 ***7.Difference between while and for loop?***